How to Carve with an Axe: Techniques, Process & Tips

 It’s actually best to start learning with a smaller “standard” hatchet.
 The nuanced features of a carving axe will only be useful once you have learned the techniques and skills of carving.

 I prefer a 1-pound head as I don’t get as fatigued, which affords a margin of safety and efficiency.
-This could be a fairly inexpensive new hatchet or an old one you have laying around.
+This could be a fairly inexpensive new hatchet or an old one you have lying around.

 To modify a hatchet to be better for carving, make small adjustments like giving the edge a flat bevel.
 It’s a keener edge that can be used for more precise cuts along the workpiece and allows you to “ride the bevel” as you would with a chisel.